 - Whisk together egg, buttermilk, salt, 1 teaspoon black pepper, 1/2 teaspoon paprika and 1/2 teaspoon garlic powder.
 Add pork chop to egg mixture, cover, place in the refrigerator and marinate for 1 hour.

 - Spread bread crumbs on a cookie sheet.
-Remove chops from egg mixture, allow excess to drip off, add to bread crumbs and throughly coat both sides.
+Remove chops from egg mixture, allow excess to drip off, add to bread crumbs and thoroughly coat both sides.
 Lightly spray the bottom and lower sides of the slow cooker with nonstick cooking spray.
 Also, lightly spray both sides of pork chops with cooking spray.
-Tip: We use a Misto olive oil sprayer.

 - If a rack is available, place in the slow cooker and arrange chops on top, or place directly in the slow cooker if a rack isn't available.
 Cover, cook on high 3 hours or low 6 hours on low, or until pork is cooked through and reaches an internal temperature of 145 degrees.
 There is no need to turn Schnitzel during cooking time.

-Don’t miss out on the latest and greatest from Skinny Ms… Be sure to subscribe to our newsletter.
+Don’t miss out on the latest and greatest from Skinny Ms… Be sure to subscribe to our daily eNewsletter.
 Also, like our Facebook page and follow us on Pinterest for tasty recipes, clean eating tips, and healthy lifestyle resources.

 For more delicious and nutritious recipes from Skinny Ms., check out our Skinny Ms. Recipe Collection of 101 Fan Favorites.